 Volunteers come from all over the world ranging in age from 7 to 75 years old and for the most part are accommodated in en-suite rooms with beds, pillows, bottom fitted sheets, full electric power, fans, ,mosquito nets, flushing toilets and hot and cold showers, as of October 2016 there is a dorm room that sleeps 10 and a smaller dorm with 4 beds a 6 bed dorm is being built end of 2016 in addition there are also large canvas safari tents with beds, mattresses and fitted bottom sheets.
 There is also a large volunteer kitchen as well as outside showers that have been completely refurbished with hot and cold water.

-Paula and Dan live on the property along with project supervisor Matt and one of the two cooks they also employ a night watchman in case any of the volunteers can’t sleep or need some kind of assistance in the night.
+Paula lives on the property along with project supervisor Matt and one of the two cooks they also employ a night watchman in case any of the volunteers can’t sleep or need some kind of assistance in the night.
 Mwandi is a very safe secure village full of culture and rich in tradition, it is not a tourist destination but a real African village the people are friendly and appreciate all that is done to help them.
 They also employ two cooks, five male staff members who help with the building and the project supervisor Matt Burditt a former volunteer who came back to stay in 2007 he is from the UK.
 You are never alone in Mwandi!